2022 was financially unstable.

 One resolution at a time – Don’t work on more than one resolution at the same time.
 For example, studies have shown that if you try to quit smoking and lose weight at the same time, then you will most likely fail at both.

-Go one by one – If you are making progress on your most important goal then squeeze more New Year’s resolutions in your year.
-Work with one habit change for 30 to 60 days before you start working on a new resolution.
+Go one by one – If you are making progress on your most important goal, then squeeze more New Year’s resolutions into your year.
+Work with one habit change for 30 to 60 days before you start on a new resolution.
 The time it takes habits to form means that the optimal number of resolutions for one year is somewhere between one and five.

 Don’t overdo it!
 One habit that sticks is worth more than all the other goals that you set but do not achieve.

 Everything worth doing takes time – One resource that gets depleted when working with many resolutions at the same time is willpower.
 The other is time.
-You will fail if you take on so many responsibilities that they will be impossible to fit into your schedule.
+You will fail if you take on so many responsibilities that it will be impossible to fit them into your schedule.